cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transaction-system.rst

 are useful in several applications where data accuracy is critical—examples include billing applications and computing click-through rates.

-However, transaction are not for free: The transaction system must track all the writes made by all transactions, and it must check transactions for conflicts before committing them.
+However, transaction are not for free: the transaction system must track all the writes made by all transactions, and it must check transactions for conflicts before committing them.
-Also, if conflicts are frequent, then they impact performance, because the failed transactions have to be rolled back and reattempted.
+If conflicts are frequent, they will impact performance because the failed transactions have to be rolled back and reattempted.

-In some scenarios, you may want to fine-tune the way that a dataset participates in
+In some scenarios, you may want to fine-tune the manner in which a dataset participates in
 transactions:

 - Some applications—such as trending—might not need transactions for all writes, because